OfficeDev/office-js-docs-pr/docs/design/add-in-icons-fresh.md

 ### Base element padding

 Place base elements consistently across sizes.
 If base elements can't be centered in the frame, align them to the top left, leaving the extra pixels on the bottom right.
-For best results, apply the padding guidelines listed in the following table.
+For best results, apply the padding guidelines listed in the table in the following section.

 ### Modifiers